 This depends on what you consider healthy based on your own dietary needs.
 Both tzatziki and hummus are fairly healthy dips, especially if you make your own at home.
 Hummus is dairy free and usually vegan so it is healthy if you make homemade hummus.

-Tzatziki sauce does contain dairy but if you use low fat or fat free greek yogurt it does contain less calories, fat and carbohydrates than hummus.
-Either way they are both great healthy dips to enjoy as a healthy snack.
+Tzatziki sauce does contain dairy but if you use low-fat or fat-free greek yogurt it does contain fewer calories, fat, and carbohydrates than hummus.
+Either way, they are both great healthy dips to enjoy as a healthy snack.

 How to store Tzatziki sauce?

-This sauce stores great in an airtight container in the refrigerator for up to 3 days.
+Tzatziki sauce stores great in an airtight container in the refrigerator for up to 4 days.

 How long does homemade Tzatziki last?

-If stored properly, this Tzatziki will last up to 3 days.
+If stored properly, this Tzatziki will last up to 4 days in the refrigerator.

-Did you try this recipe?
+Did you try this tzatziki sauce recipe?
 If you did then please leave a rating and comment below.
-I would love to hear how your’s turned out!
+I would love to hear how yours turned out!

 - Total Time: 10 minutes